natgo/wt-wiki-scraper/wikitext-transpiled/ground/Black%20Night.md

 '''Cons:'''

-* Only 2 x rifle-clibre machine guns
+* Only 2 x rifle-calibre machine guns
 * The engine is rather weak leading to poor acceleration and mobility
 * Large weak spots in armour and poor placement of ammo and charges in the tank limit the survivability